Structural Analysis

 where n is the number of non-collapse ground-motion records.

-The Modified Cloud Analysis (MCA) approach provides a systematic framework for estimating seismic fragility functions while explicitly accounting for structural collapse cases through Logistic regression and probabilistic combination.
+The approach also provides a systematic framework for estimating seismic fragility functions while explicitly accounting for structural collapse cases through Logistic regression and probabilistic combination.

-In nonlinear dynamic analyses, numerical non-convergence or excessive response may indicate structural collapse, commonly defined by exceeding a collapse threshold \(EDP \ge EDP_C\).
+In NLTHA, numerical non-convergence or excessive response may indicate structural collapse, commonly defined by exceeding a collapse threshold \(EDP \ge EDP_C\).
 Such cases cannot be directly included in classical cloud regression.

 Using the Total Probability Theorem, the probability of exceeding a damage state DS at a given intensity level is decomposed into two mutually exclusive events—collapse (C) and no-collapse (NC):